aiidalab/aiidalab-qe/docs/source/installation/index.rst

 As a user, you have three options to access AiiDAlab:

  1. Log into one of the `open AiiDAlab servers <https://www.aiidalab.net/deployments/>`_.
- 2. Run the AiiDAlab docker container directly :ref:`on your local machine <installation:docker>`.
+ 2. Run the AiiDAlab docker container directly :ref:`on your local machine <docker>`.
  3. Download the `Quantum Mobile Virtual Machine <https://quantum-mobile.readthedocs.io/>`_, open a terminal and run ``aiidalab``.

+.. _install_qeapp:

 ********************************
 Install the Quantum-Espresso App